keroyan/nValorant/README.md

 # BetterValorant
-BetterValorant is a tool made in C# to make valorant players life easier!
+BetterValorant is a tool made in C++ to make valorant players life easier!

 ## Features